olaurendeau/tailmq/README.md

   tailmq -server=prod amp.fanout - Tail exchange amp.fanout from server prod configured in file ~/.tailmq tailmq -server=prod -vhost=/foobar amp.fanout - Tail exchange amp.fanout from server prod configured in file ~/.tailmq but use vhost /foobar
 OPTIONS
+  -config string
+    	Path of the global config file to use
   -help
     	How does it work ?
   -prefix